mattbierner/blog.mattbierner.com/_posts/2021-05-05-arkit-wishlist.md

 Apple's AR APIs certainly seem to be slowly converging towards what you'd need for a proper augmented reality headset, what with the recent focus on features such as spatial audio, body occlusion, and shared experiences.
 We can also look at the APIs the other way around though.
 What new APIs would be required for a headset vs a phone?
 I'm of the opinion that hand and finger tracking support would be pretty near the top of this list.

 Admittedly, using your hands with phone based AR is an awkward affair, requiring you to grip your phone with one hand while reaching out with the other.
 However that's not to say that you can't create neat experiences that use hands for interaction.
 Both [WatAR](/watar-1-1) and [WarpAR](/warpar-1-1) for example let you distort the world using your hands.
-A few apps have gone even farther and implemented their own finger gesture detection solutions, which varying degrees of success.
+A few apps have gone even farther and implemented their own finger gesture detection solutions, with varying degrees of success.

 Built-in hand/finger tracking would lower the bar to trying out this type of interaction and help get developers thinking about a Tom Cruise-ish future where you won't be clutching a screen all the time.
 A high level API to help recognize specific gestures would be even more useful, although I'm not keeping my fingers crossed on that one.